cissa-unimelb/constitution/README.md

 # CISSA Constitution

-This repository holds the revisions to the cuurrent [constitution](constitution.md) of the Computing and Information Systems Students Association (CISSA).
+This repository holds the revisions to the current [constitution](constitution.md) of the Computing and Information Systems Students Association (CISSA).

 ## Previous Versions